dankilman/awe/README.md

 Should work on many earlier versions I suppose, but haven't been tested so you can't be sure.

-These days, I'm mostly working with python 2.7, so things may unintentionally break on python 3.
+These days, I'm mostly working with Python 2.7, so things may unintentionally break on Python 3.
+That being said, the test suite runs on both versions, so changes for that happening are not very high.

-Support for Python 3 has been added after initial development, so please open an issue if something seems broken under python 3.
-In fact, open an issue if something seems broken under any python version :)
+Support for Python 3 has been added after initial development, so please open an issue if something seems broken under Python 3.
+In fact, open an issue if something seems broken under any Python version :)

 ## Getting Started